Microvascular Decompression Treatment

-Microvascular decompression (MVD) is a surgical procedure used to treat trigeminal neuralgia, a chronic pain condition that affects the face.
+Microvascular decompression (MVD) is a surgical procedure used to treat trigeminal neuralgia.
 Patients with trigeminal neuralgia can experience extreme but sporadic shock-like pain in the cheeks or jaw that makes it difficult to eat and drink.

-Trigeminal neuralgia is caused by blood vessels compressing the trigeminal nerve.
-During a microvascular decompression procedure, surgeons remove the blood vessels that are touching the nerve, and insert a pad between the nerve and the arteries.
-Surgeons may also remove veins that are touching the nerve, or remove part of the nerve itself.
+During a microvascular decompression procedure, a neurosurgeon will remove the blood vessels that are touching the nerve and insert a pad between the nerve and the arteries.
+They may also remove veins that are touching the nerve, or remove part of the nerve itself.

 The purpose of microvascular decompression is to relieve pressure from a pulsating vessel that is pressing against the trigeminal nerve, causing painful impulses from the face.
 The procedure is done under general anesthesia.